gilgameshone/qmk_firmware/keyboards/crkbd/keymaps/gilgamesh/readme.md

 ## BASE

-The base layer uses Dvarf<sup>[1](https://o-x-e-y.github.io/layouts/dvarf/index.html)</sup> for the alpha arrangement, but can be swapped via FN2 layer.
+The base layer uses Dvarf<sup>[1](https://o-x-e-y.github.io/layouts/dvarf/index.html)</sup> for the alpha arrangement.
+This can be swapped on the fly via FN2 layer.
-The shifted characters are above, accessed by One Shot Shift.
+The shifted characters are above, accessed by `One Shot Shift`.
 Numbers, symbols and navigation keys are in the Lower and Raise layers respectively.
 There are no dual function keys, such as tap-hold keys.